tauh33dkhan/lookback/README.md

 # lookback
-lookback makes request to cdx endpoint of wayback web archive with the specified domain to get archived urls
+lookback makes request to wayback cdx endpoint with the supplied domain to get all the archived urls

 # usage